Latest On “Special Events” Ord.: A Moving Target

 For readers who want to compare the February 25, 2025 proposed amended Special Events Ordinance with the Townships current Special Events Ordinance, Voices has scanned the current Code’s “Special Events” section.
 (Town Code Chapter 31B.
 Special Events)

-Click Here: Existing Special Events Ord – Feb 25-25
+Click Here: Existing Special Events Ord – Feb 25-2025

-Clearly the question of whether and if so how to amend this section of the Township code will again be addressed by this Council At issue, obviously, is whether the proposed amendment is consistent with the 1st amendment to the Constitution.
+Clearly the question of whether and if so how to amend this section of the Township code will again be addressed by this Council.
+At issue, obviously, is whether the proposed amendment is consistent with the 1st amendment to the Constitution.

 Amendment I